Cala S’Almunia or Cala Almonia (same great beach)

 First off, it is worth clarifying that you will see the beach spelled both ways Cala Salmonia and Cala Salmunia.
 Regardless of which spelling is used, people are generally referring to the same beach.

 I’ve even seen the beach name spelled as Cala Almonia with no S. Once again, know that all of these names are referring to the same great beach.

 Check out the most popular tours in Mallorca

 This beach is about a 45 minute drive from the main part of the island (Palma).

-The biggest nearby resort area is Cala D’or that is about a 25 minute drive.
+The biggest nearby resort area is Cala D’or (this is where we stayed and loved it!) that is about a 25 minute drive.
 It is located on the southeast part of the island.

 Getting here without a car would be quite difficult, so we recommend renting one if you would like to visit.